netoptimizer/prototype-kernel/kernel/Documentation/vm/page_pool/introduction.rst

 Advantages of a recycling page pool as bullet points:

 1) Faster than going through page-allocator.
-Given a specialized allocator require less checks, and can piggyback on drivers resource protection (for alloc-side).
+Given a specialized allocator require less checks, and can piggyback on driver's resource protection (for alloc-side).

 2) DMA IOMMU mapping cost is removed by keeping pages mapped.